Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 categories: blog registry kafkasql
 ---

 KafkaSQL is a popular storage option for Apicurio Registry, introduced in version `2.0.0.Final`.
 It has become very reliable, despite its higher complexity compared to the SQL storage option.
 Sadly, no software is immune to bugs, and KafkaSQL is no exception.
 On the other hand, bugs can be interesting, and the debugging process can provide a great opportunity to learn about Apicurio Registry and KafkaSQL internals.
-I've described one of such bugs in my previous blog post, titled [Resolving a bug in KafkaSQL storage for Apicurio Registry](https://www.apicur.io/blog/2021/12/09/kafkasql-storage-and-security).
+I've described one such bug in my previous blog post, titled [Resolving a bug in KafkaSQL storage for Apicurio Registry](https://www.apicur.io/blog/2021/12/09/kafkasql-storage-and-security).

-A few days ago <a id="note-1-back"></a> [\[1\]](#note-1), one of Apicurio Registry users reported that some of their Protobuf artifacts went missing after an upgrade from version `2.4.4.Final` to `2.5.5.Final`.
-They are using KafkaSQL storage option, and after some investigation it turned out that other storage options are not affected.
+A few days ago <a id="note-1-back"></a> [\[1\]](#note-1), an Apicurio Registry user reported that some of their Protobuf artifacts went missing after an upgrade from version `2.4.4.Final` to `2.5.5.Final`.
+They are using the KafkaSQL storage option, and after some investigation it turned out that other storage options are not affected.
 I've decided to write this article to explain the details, but if you are using KafkaSQL storage, please first jump to the [Summary](#summary) section to see if you might be at risk, and then read the [Mitigation](#mitigation) section for a list of actions you should take to mitigate the problem until we release a fixed version.

 ---

-To help the investigation, user gave us two important pieces of information:
+To help the investigation, the user gave us two important pieces of information:

-- Firstly, they noticed the following suspicious log message:
+1. Firstly, they noticed the following suspicious log message:
   ```
   2024-01-29T15:24:18.157902803Z 2024-01-29 15:24:18 WARN <_> [io.apicurio.registry.storage.impl.kafkasql.sql.KafkaSqlStore] (KSQL Kafka Consumer Thread) update content canonicalHash, no row match contentId 13 contentHash 6f93522739b215fdd88db69fa59c8c2f70d97e195c6813d89ee6e151840fd5b7
   ```
   which pointed me to focus my investigation on the source of that log message, the [`KafkaSqlProtobufCanonicalizerUpgrader`](https://github.com/Apicurio/apicurio-registry/blob/2.5.8.Final/storage/kafkasql/src/main/java/io/apicurio/registry/storage/impl/kafkasql/KafkaSqlProtobufCanonicalizerUpgrader.java) class.
-This class is responsible for upgrading *canonical content hash* of Protobuf artifacts to the correct value, since the algorithm we use to compute it has changed at some point.
+This class is responsible for upgrading the *canonical content hash* of Protobuf artifacts to the correct value.
+This is needed because we have updated the algorithm we use to compute the hash.
 Because this class is specific to Protobuf, runs during an upgrade process, and only for KafkaSQL storage, it is our prime suspect.

-- Secondly, the user was able to provide us with a dump of the `kafkasql-journal` topic, which was very helpful in discovering how the data went missing <a id="note-2-back"></a> [\[2\]](#note-2).
+2. Secondly, the user was able to provide us with a dump of the `kafkasql-journal` topic, which was very helpful in discovering how the data went missing <a id="note-2-back"></a> [\[2\]](#note-2).

 Before I explain what happened, let me first review a few relevant features of Apicurio Registry.